tmtsoftware/icd/README.md

 To start the ICD web app on http://localhost:9000/, run `icdwebserver`, then go to http://localhost:9000 in a web browser.

-To run as a public server, you should use something like this to start it:
+To run as a public server, edit the provided script, [icd-wed-server.sh](icd-wed-server.sh), and change the settings (certificate, etc.) as needed for the server.

-    icdwebserver -Dicd.allowUpload=false -Dhttp.host=$hostname -Dhttp.port=8080

-and then go to http://$hostname:8080.
-The `-Dicd.allowUpload=false` option hides the *upload* feature, which allows users to test their changes before publishing.
+Note that the `-Dicd.allowUpload=false` option hides the *upload* feature, which allows users to test their local changes before publishing.
+This option also makes the Publish tab visible.

 Note that the first time you start `icdwebserver`, it will update the ICD database from the released versions on GitHub.